Lightstreamer/Lightstreamer-example-HelloWorld-client-javascript/README.md

 ## Lightstreamer Compatibility Notes

-- Compatible with Lightstreamer JavaScript Client Library version 6.0 or newer (installation instructions for version 8.0 or newer).
+- Compatible with Lightstreamer JavaScript Client Library version 6.0 or newer.

 ## Final Notes
 For more information, please [visit our website](http://www.lightstreamer.com/) and [post to our support forums](http://forums.lightstreamer.com) any feedback or questions you might have.
 Thanks!